ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 The ROI (Return on Investment) is a calculation of the financial benefit of the project as compared to its cost.
 It is used to justify the project, so it is created during the preparation phase.
 # Accountable
 Means that the individual is ultimately responsible for the work.
 They must give their approval before a task is considered completed.
 Project managers are always accountable for well-run projects.
+# Responsible
+Indicates that the individual or group will actually do the work.
 # OKR (Objective and Key Results)
 Objectives and results that are aspirational, meaning they are slightly out of reach.
 OKRs are designed to get teams to think about what is possible and how it might be achieved.
 OKRs contain one objective and up to 5 results.
 The objective is a qualitative goal statement.
 It doesn’t need to be as measurable as KPIs or SMART objectives.